 From Killar until Udaipur, the Sach Pass road remains a mix of dirt trail with no hints of tar.
 There will still be slush, a few water crossings including the Madgran Nallah which may again have you thinking for a minute about how to cross.

 From Udaipur however, the road to Keylong will mostly be good shape.

-From my experience, the months of September and October remain the best and safest to do Sach Pass.
-This is when the river crossing in Sach Pass is the easiest.
+From my experience, the months of September and October remain the best and safest months to do it.
+This is when the river crossings in this are are the easiest.

 Starting November, winter hits the Himalayas and doing over 4000m above sea level becomes a mere fool’s play.

-So yea, in short, September and October are the best time to do Sach Pass.
+So yea, in short, September and October are the best time to do this Sach Pass itinerary.

-Have you done Sach Pass or a part of the Bairagarh to Keylong route?
+Have you done this Sach Pass road trip itinerary on a bike or a part of the Bairagarh to Keylong route?
 How was your experience?
 If you think I’ve missed any detail, please share it in the comments below!